Barcelona for €50 a Day: How to Eat, Sleep, and Wander Like a Local in Catalonia's Capital

 Shoulder Season Value:

-- March-April, September-October: Pleasant weather, moderate crowds
+- March–April, September–October: Ideal weather, moderate prices, the city functions normally

 ArticketBCN (€38)

-- Includes: Museu Picasso, Fundació Joan Miró, MNAC, MACBA, Fundació Antoni Tàpies, CCCB
+Includes: Museu Picasso, Fundació Joan Miró, MNAC, MACBA, Fundació Antoni Tàpies, CCCB

-- Value: Saves ~€31 vs. individual tickets
+- Value: Saves ~€31 versus individual tickets

-- Valid: 12 months
+- Valid: 12 months from purchase

 Barcelona City Pass

-- Includes: Sagrada Família, Park Güell, hop-on hop-off bus
+Includes: Sagrada Família, Park Güell, hop-on hop-off bus

 - Price: From €94